This story is based on characters owned by Marvel Comics.

 "The first move is yours, Steven."

 Steve made his opening move.
-John appeared unimpressed, and he sniffed, haughtily.
+John appeared unimpressed, sniffing haughtily.

 "Pawn to d4?
 I see you are feeling cautious today."